How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing the data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and then click ‘Next‘ …

 Depending on the chart or graph type you’ve selected, the plugin will display a number of customization options and settings …